-1. Write a program to build an Android Application
+- 1. Write a program to build an Android Application Display Hello World - 2.

-- a) Display Hello World - b) Implement Sub Menu - c) Implement Context menu (Floating List of Menu Items) - 2.
 Write a program to display the views of different attributes. - a) Relative Layout Views - b) Linear Layout Views - 3.
 Write a program to implement a menu which uses check-able items in Menu. - 4.
 Write a program to implement a Custom Button and handle the displayed message on button press. - 5.
 Write a program to implement the Table layout in View Group that displays child View elements in rows and columns. - 6.
 Write a program to implement tween animation and rotate the text in your android application. - 7.
-Write a program to show how to use Date picker control of ADK in your android applications. - 8.
+Write a program to show how to use Date picker control of SDK in your android applications. - 8.
 Write a program which enables you to draw an image using bitmap class object. - 9.
 Write a program which allows you to get image from web and displayed them using the Image view. - 10.
 Write a program which shows you how to create a scroll view when text is not visible on one page. - 11.
 Write a program which will shows you how to run any video file. - 12.
-Create an Android application for the following. - a) Body Mass Index (BMI) - b) Currency Converter - c) Suduko Game
+Create an Android application for the following. - a) Body Mass Index (BMI)